Carson Branstine: 2025: Major, WTA Tour and BJK Cup debuts

 As a qualifier, Branstine reached her first WTA 125 final at the Cancún Open in February, losing to Emiliana Arango in straight sets.

-In June, she made her WTA Tour main-draw debut, after qualifying for the Libéma Open in the Netherlands, and defeated top seed Liudmila Samsonova in the first round.
+In June, she made her WTA Tour main-draw debut, after qualifying for the Rosmalen Open in the Netherlands, and defeated top seed Liudmila Samsonova in the first round.
 Branstine lost to fellow qualifier Elena-Gabriela Ruse in her next match.

 Branstine defeated French Open semifinalist Loïs Boisson, fellow Canadian Bianca Andreescu, and Raluca Șerban in qualifying to make it through to her first major main-draw at Wimbledon.
 She lost to world No. 1, Aryna Sabalenka, in the first round.
-Despite her loss, she reached a new career-high ranking of world No. 178 on 14 July 2025.
+Despite her loss, she reached a new career-high ranking of world No. 178, on 14 July 2025.

-She was given a wildcard into the main draw at the Canadian Open, but lost in the first round to Maria Sakkari, in three sets.
+She was given a wildcard into the main draw of the Canadian Open, but lost in the first round to Maria Sakkari, in three sets.

 In November, Branstine was named in the Canadian team for the BJK Cup play-offs and made her debut in their second group match against Mexico, defeating Julia García Ruiz in straight sets.